 Mt.
 Hood men represent on the road

+Mt.
+Hood men set high goal

 Art brief on Andy Warhol exhibit at the Portland Art Museum